 Here are the latest polls out of New Hampshire.
-The aggregate percentages are an average of every poll conducted over the past 31 days.
+The aggregate percentages are an average of every poll conducted over the past six weeks.
 Every pollster is included in this table.
 Click the link next to each poll to view the full results.

 Analysis Of The Polls

 From August 15 to September 8, Sanders and Warren gained in the polls while Biden and Harris slightly stumbled.
 Sanders took a narrow lead over Biden on aggregate, though the three candidates were statistically tied in the most recent poll of New Hampshire voters.
 Pete Buttigieg didn’t see any significant movement.